sigg3/weather_query/README.md

 ## Build
+The compiled version is notably faster (e.g 0,168s v.
+0,566s).
 To compile a binary simply run:
 ```
   go build weather_query.go
 ```
-The compiled version is notably faster (0,168s vs 0,566s).
 There are also semi-current binaries for Linux, Mac and Windows 64-bit [in the /dist folder](https://github.com/sigg3/weather_query/tree/main/dist).

 ## Usage